-Distinguished Students can apply for scholarship at STL in the first year.
+Distinguished J.D. and J.M.
+Students can apply for scholarship at STL in the first year.
 STL provides scholarships of two levels as below:

-For the Distinguished Talent Scholarship, no more than 5 students (5% of enrolling plan) will be selected to receive this prestigious award, which is RMB 60,000 over four years in total.
+For the Distinguished Talent Scholarship, no more than 5% of enrolled students will be selected to receive this prestigious award, which is RMB 60,000 over four years in total.

-For the Exceptional Promise Scholarship, up to 20 students (20% of enrolling plan) in each entering class will be selected to receive this award, which is RMB 30,000 over four years in total.
+For the First Level Scholarship, no more than 10% of enrolled students will be selected to receive this award, which is RMB 40,000 over four years in total.

 An annual evaluation will be carried out for consideration of a continuous benefit of this scholarship.